-Groundwater levels in November were normal in Wales and Scotland, but largely above normal elsewhere, with exceptionally high levels across the Chalk aquifer.

-The outlook is for above normal groundwater levels across most of the UK, with notably or exceptionally high levels likely in parts of the Chalk of southern and northeast England, and in the Jurassic limestones.
-The three month outlook is very similar, but with a lower likelihood of widespread notably or exceptionally high levels.
+Groundwater levels for July were mostly above normal to exceptionally high, with several record-breaking high levels recorded in northern England and the south-west.
+Notably low groundwater levels were recorded in south Wales and Northern Ireland.
+The outlook is for groundwater levels to remain normal to above normal across the majority of the UK, with levels generally expected to fall over the three month period.
+Groundwater levels in central England and south Wales are likely to be normal to below normal over the next one to three months.
 The UK Hydrological Outlook provides an outlook for the water situation for the United Kingdom over the next three months and beyond.
 For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net